 Onde temos ido: Mapiáguio (locais de lançamentos da NOVA ÁGUIA)

-Albufeira, Alcáçovas, Alcochete, Alcoutim, Alhos Vedros, Aljezur, Aljustrel, Allariz (Galiza), Almada, Almodôvar, Alverca, Amadora, Amarante, Angra do Heroísmo, Arraiolos, Assomada (Cabo Verde), Aveiro, Azeitão, Baía (Brasil), Bairro Português de Malaca (Malásia), Barcelos, Batalha, Beja, Belmonte, Belo Horizonte (Brasil), Bissau (Guiné), Bombarral, Braga, Bragança, Brasília (Brasil), Cacém, Caldas da Rainha, Caneças, Campinas (Brasil), Carnide, Cascais, Castro Marim, Castro Verde, Chaves, Cidade Velha (Cabo Verde), Coimbra, Coruche, Díli (Timor), Elvas, Ericeira, Espinho, Estremoz, Évora, Faial, Famalicão, Faro, Felgueiras, Figueira da Foz, Freixo de Espada à Cinta, Fortaleza (Brasil), Guarda, Guimarães, João Pessoa (Brasil), Juiz de Fora (Brasil), Lagoa, Lagos, Leiria, Lisboa, Loulé, Loures, Luanda (Angola), Mafra, Mangualde, Marco de Canavezes, Mem Martins, Messines, Mindelo (Cabo Verde), Mira, Mirandela, Montargil, Montijo, Murtosa, Nazaré, Nova Iorque (EUA), Odivelas, Oeiras, Olhão, Ourense (Galiza), Ovar, Pangim (Goa), Pinhel, Pisa (Itália), Ponte de Sor, Pontevedra (Galiza), Portalegre, Portimão, Porto, Praia (Cabo Verde), Queluz, Recife (Brasil), Redondo, Régua, Rio de Janeiro (Brasil), Rio Maior, Sabugal, Sacavém, Sagres, Santarém, Santiago de Compostela (Galiza), São Brás de Alportel, São João da Madeira, São João d’El Rei (Brasil), São Paulo (Brasil), Seixal, Sesimbra, Setúbal, Silves, Sintra, Tavira, Teresina (Brasil), Tomar, Torres Novas, Torres Vedras, Trofa, Turim (Itália), Viana do Castelo, Vigo (Galiza), Vila do Bispo, Vila Meã, Vila Nova de Cerveira, Vila Nova de Foz Côa, Vila Nova de São Bento, Vila Real, Vila Real de Santo António e Vila Viçosa.
+Albufeira, Alcáçovas, Alcochete, Alcoutim, Alhos Vedros, Aljezur, Aljustrel, Allariz (Galiza), Almada, Almodôvar, Alverca, Amadora, Amarante, Angra do Heroísmo, Arraiolos, Assomada (Cabo Verde), Aveiro, Azeitão, Baía (Brasil), Bairro Português de Malaca (Malásia), Barcelos, Batalha, Beja, Belmonte, Belo Horizonte (Brasil), Bissau (Guiné), Bombarral, Braga, Bragança, Brasília (Brasil), Cacém, Caldas da Rainha, Caneças, Campinas (Brasil), Carnide, Cascais, Castro Marim, Castro Verde, Chaves, Cidade Velha (Cabo Verde), Coimbra, Coruche, Díli (Timor), Elvas, Ericeira, Espinho, Estremoz, Évora, Faial, Famalicão, Faro, Felgueiras, Figueira da Foz, Freixo de Espada à Cinta, Fortaleza (Brasil), Guarda, Guimarães, Idanha-a-Nova, João Pessoa (Brasil), Juiz de Fora (Brasil), Lagoa, Lagos, Leiria, Lisboa, Loulé, Loures, Luanda (Angola), Mafra, Mangualde, Marco de Canavezes, Mem Martins, Messines, Mindelo (Cabo Verde), Mira, Mirandela, Montargil, Montijo, Murtosa, Nazaré, Nova Iorque (EUA), Odivelas, Oeiras, Olhão, Ourense (Galiza), Ovar, Pangim (Goa), Pinhel, Pisa (Itália), Ponte de Sor, Pontevedra (Galiza), Portalegre, Portimão, Porto, Praia (Cabo Verde), Queluz, Recife (Brasil), Redondo, Régua, Rio de Janeiro (Brasil), Rio Maior, Sabugal, Sacavém, Sagres, Santarém, Santiago de Compostela (Galiza), São Brás de Alportel, São João da Madeira, São João d’El Rei (Brasil), São Paulo (Brasil), Seixal, Sesimbra, Setúbal, Silves, Sintra, Tavira, Teresina (Brasil), Tomar, Torres Novas, Torres Vedras, Trofa, Turim (Itália), Viana do Castelo, Vigo (Galiza), Vila do Bispo, Vila Meã, Vila Nova de Cerveira, Vila Nova de Foz Côa, Vila Nova de São Bento, Vila Real, Vila Real de Santo António e Vila Viçosa.

 quarta-feira, 3 de fevereiro de 2010